Don’t hurry to your ski resort. Instead, leave the day before, enjoy a night in Paris, and have a more relaxing journey to your destination.

 - If you arrive from the USA, stay the night in Paris and then head out early in the morning toward your ski resort.

 - If you travel to the French Alps from the UK, think differently.
 Most people think of this route as a way to get out of the country as quickly as possible.
 Try rail travel instead of hitting up the airport.

 Consider the Paris Stopover

-I recently tried a different way of travelling to the slopes by train: the ‘Paris stop-over’.
-The idea came to me when I realised how many fast TGV trains leave Paris each morning bound for the Alps.
-You can't start out from London on Eurostar the same day and catch these trains, but if you head to Paris the night before and stay... over in a hotel there, you can.
-By doing this, you get to enjoy some of Paris and still arrive in your resort earlier than you would have done if travelling in one go, on the same day.
-In many cases, arriving in a resort around midday means that you can sneak a first afternoon on the slopes too.
+Numerous TGV trains leave Paris each morning bound for all corners of the French Alps.
+Although you can't start out from London on Eurostar the same day and catch these trains, you can head to Paris the night before and stay over in a hotel.
+By doing this, you can enjoy some of Paris and still arrive at your resort earlier than you would have done if arriving on the same day.
+In many cases, arriving in a resort around midday means that you can sneak out for an afternoon on the slopes, too.

 Val Cenis is a resort in the beautiful Haute Maurienne valley, with spectacular, scenic ski terrain, on the Italian border south of Val d’Isère.

 Many British skiers haven’t heard of it, but in-the-know French families love this place—and with good reason.
 There are excellent, varied trails and fairly reliable snow—with most slopes facing north.
 It’s ideal for children and families, with high-altitude beginner runs that mean even those just starting out can feel the exhilaration and enjoy the views.
 Termignon and Lanslevillard have excellent beginner slopes right by the villages too, the latter with long green trails that run the length of the lifts.

 The resort recently took a small step upmarket with the opening of its first 4-star hotel, in addition to a variety of high-quality self-catering residences that are already there.